Predictive maintenance is not a vision – it is an ROI issue

 2. Measure 2–4 signals (e.g. vibration, temperature, pressure, current).

-3. Define 3 fault modes (e.g. bearing, valve, leakage).
+3. Define 3 fault modes (e.g. bearing, valve, leak).

-What SMEs can learn from this
+What SMEs can take away from this

 • AI provides signals.
-People provide priorities.
+People set priorities.